Punches thrown, wiper ripped off in road rage incidents

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A road-rage incident involving a bus driver is one of two similar incidents in Dunedin in recent days.
+A road-rage incident involving a bus driver was one of two similar incidents in Dunedin in recent days.

 The first occurred on Friday at 12.45pm when a 36-year-old driver tried to force a merge into traffic on Moray Pl near Countdown, Acting Senior Sergeant Anthony Bond, of Dunedin, said.